AlmightyLks-SCP/Synapse-Installer/README.md

 ## CLI

-As of now, the CLI only supports installed the latest version of Synapse.
+As of now, the CLI only supports installing the latest version of Synapse.
 The syntax looks as follows:

 ```